 But within that team, field marketing often plays a connective role, going beyond brand awareness and lead gen to help drive prospects through every stage of the pipeline.

-A field marketer can do that by:
+A field marketer helps drive pipeline by:

 Field marketing isn’t the same as account-based marketing (ABM) — but it’s certainly an integral part of it.